battleaxedotco/tool-docs/docs/rubberhose2/controls.md

     width="350px"
     right />

-On either end of a rig is a controller.
-These controllers may be parented to other layers (hands or feet) and forgotten about.
-Or sometimes you'll want these controllers to act as the parents of other layers.
-In order for these layers to feel attached to the hose you'll probably want the controllers to rotate automatically.
+Each hose has 2 controllers.
+Controllers may be parented to layers and layers may be parented to hose controllers.
+Parenting hands to the end of a hose may benefit from a controller rotating based on the bend radius of the hose.
+Disabling automatic rotation will save a small bit of render-time.

-These controllers may be rotated and keyframed like normal —the automatic rotation happens in addition to all that.
+Controllers may be rotated and keyframed like normal —the automatic rotation value is added to keyframe values.

-If you don't need automatic rotation just switch it off in the RubberHose 2 effect panel.
-Disabling will save a tiny amount of render-time.

 <br />